Map and list of country and city codes for Africa

 There are now more than a thousand other Internet top-level domains.
 Here are just a few of those not listed above:

-Several countries have been assigned Internet domains in addition to those shown above, including domain names in other alphabets or character sets.
-There are also more than 100 general domain names in non-ASCII character sets, including domains for specific companies or organizations, cities or regions, and translations of .com, .net and .org.
+More than 40 countries have been assigned Internet domains in addition to those shown above, including domain names in other alphabets or character sets.
+Domains shown below with a [ yellow ] background are (proposed), or are in extremely limited use.
+Domains shown with a [ gray ] background have been approved, but do not yet have any domains at all.
+There are also more than 100 general domain names in non-ASCII character sets, including domains for specific companies or organizations, cities or regions, and translations of .com, .net, and .org.

 |India||.भारत||.bhārat||Devanagari (Hindi, Marathi,